Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 The activity examples in this chart are just estimates and examples and may not be reflective of every person’s training or activities with respect to their RPE.
 Especially depending on a person’s level of conditioning (which we explain a bit further down in the post).

-RPE can be used for resistance training programs, too, and will match the amount of repetitions you do.
-For example, your 5 rep max, would be RPE 10.
-Your 1 rep max, would also be RPE 10.
+RPE can be used for strength training programs, too, and will match the number of repetitions you do.
+For example, your 5 rep max would be RPE 10, and your 1 rep max would also be RPE 10.

 When creating your workout or training plans using the rate of perceived exertion, you’ll need to establish a few things: